decay88/Amaterasu/README.md

         }

         /// <summary>
-        /// Validates a license file with a verification server.
+        /// Validates a license file with an authentication server.
         /// </summary>
         /// <param name="publicKey">An <see cref="RSACryptoServiceProvider"/> public key created when the license was generated.</param>
         /// <param name="licenseFile">The license file to validate.</param>